Tesa-U/Crude_Oil_Price_Projection/README.md

 ## Project Proposal

 For this project, we intend to develop a robust machine learning model that will deliver a one-year projection for the price of West Texas Intermediate (WTI) Crude Oil, one of the most well-known and widely produced blends of crude in the United States.
 To do so, we will be examining historical and current data from the Energy Information Agency (EIA), a federal agency that tracks production, sales, and spot & futures prices of WTI Crude.
-The price projection will be a function of oil production, refinery utilization and capacity, and sales.
+The price projection will be a function of oil production, refinery utilization and capacity, sales, and a variety of other indicators provided by the Energy Information Agency (EIA).
+We will test four different machine learning methods in order to determine the best fit for this task, shown below:
+-Random Forest Regression
+-ARIMA
+-Prophet
+LSTM RNN (Recurrent Neural Network)

 ## Business Case